zeldin/super-reu/docs/porting_guide.md

 * `write_data` - Write port data input
 * `read_strobe` - Read port strobe, data will be available the following cycle
 * `write_strobe` - Write port strobe, data should be made available the same cycle

+### phi_recovery

+A simplified version of chameleon_phi_clock by Peter Wendrich.
+It's a PLL with an NCO that generates a local version of the PHI2 clock offset by a configurable number of system clocks.

+The instantiation parameter `phase_shift` selects the number of system clocks that the locally generated PHI2 clock precedes the C64 PHI2 clock.

+* `clk` - System clock
+* `phi2_in` - The PHI2 signal from the C64 expansion port
+* `phi2_out` - The locally regenerated PHI2 clock
+* `phi2_out_lock` - This output is set to 1 when the locally generated
+   PHI2 clock is phase locked to the C64 PHI2 clock.
+* `full_m2` - This output is set to 1 during the 2nd to last cycle before
+              the falling edge of `phi2_out`
+* `full_m1` - This output is set to 1 during the last cycle before the falling edge of `phi2_out`
+* `full_p0` - This output is set to 1 during the first cycle after the falling edge of `phi2_out`
+* `full_p1` - This output is set to 1 during the 2nd cycle after the
+              falling edge of `phi2_out`
+* `half_m2` - This output is set to 1 during the 2nd to last cycle before
+              the rising edge of `phi2_out`
+* `half_m1` - This output is set to 1 during the last cycle before the rising edge of `phi2_out`
+* `half_p0` - This output is set to 1 during the first cycle after the rising edge of `phi2_out`
+* `half_p1` - This output is set to 1 during the 2nd cycle after the
+              rising edge of `phi2_out`

+### reset_generator

+A cold/warm reset generator.
+The instantiation parameter `reset_cycles` selects the number of system cycles after which the reset signal is deasserted again.

+* `clk` - System clock
+* `ext_reset_n` - External reset input.
+Connect this to the reset signal from the C64 expansion port.
+In order to prevent feedback loops, this input reacts only to a falling edge.
+* `int_reset` - A synchronous input which will trigger a warm reset when 1
+* `reset` - Reset output

+### generic_spi_master

+An SPI master implementation for use with the mmc64 module, or any other function needing to perform SPI transfers.
+The instantiation parameters `clk_speed` and `sck_speed` should indicate the speed of the system clock and the desired SCK speed, respectively.
+Any unit (Hz, kHz, MHz) can be used as long as it is the same for both parameters.
+A second "fast" SCK speed (there is no requirement that it is actually faster) can also be specified using the parameter `sck_fast_speed`.

+* `clk` - System clock
+* `reset` - Reset input
+* `sclk` - Connect to SCLK pin
+* `miso` - Connect to MISO pin
+* `mosi` - Connect to MOSI pin
+* `req` - Toggle this input to start a new SPI transfer
+* `ack` - This output takes the same value as `req` when the transfer is completed
+* `fast_speed_en` - When two speeds are configured, a 1 here selects the
+                    "fast" speed.
+If `sck_fast_speed` is not specified, this input does not need to be connected
+* `d` - The byte to send on MOSI (should remain valid until the transfer is acknowledged)
+* `q` - The byte which was receoved on MISO (will be valid from the point where the transfer is acknowledeged to the point where a new transfer is requested)